AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## Wait for invited tenants to accept invitation

-After you send an invitation to another tenant, wait for its tenant administrator to accept the email invitation.
+After you send an invitation to another tenant, wait for its Tenant Administrator to accept the email invitation.

 If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
-For instructions, see [Resend email invitation](xref:community-resend-invitation).
+For instructions, see <xref:community-resend-invitation>.

 ## Confirm the invitation